vikejs/vike/README.md

 // /pages/index.page.route.js
 // Environment: Node.js (and Browser if you opt-in for Client-side Routing)

-// Note how two files share the same base `pages/index.page.`; this is how `vite-plugin-ssr`
+// Note how the two files share the same base `pages/index.page.`; this is how `vite-plugin-ssr`
 // knows that `pages/index.page.route.js` defines the route of `pages/index.page.vue`.

 // Route Function